NicoHood/HoodLoader2/Readme.md

 **HoodLoader2 is a CDC BootLoader with self reprogramming and Fast USB-Serial function.**

-An Arduino Uno/Mega board has two Microcontroller of which one(16u2) is normally used for USB-Serial translation.
+An Arduino Uno/Mega board has two Microcontrollers of which one(16u2) is normally used for USB-Serial translation.
 But we can also use it as standalone AVR Microcontroller with (or without) USB functions as well.

 HoodLoader2 gives you the option to **reprogram the 16u2** of a normal Arduino Uno/Mega R3 with **custom sketches**.